griffithlab/rnaseq_tutorial_wiki/PostAlignment-QC.md

       unzip RSeQC.zip
       cd RSeQC/
-Note: You should now see the bam, index, and RefSeq bed files listed
+Note: You should now see the bam, index, and RefSeq bed files listed.
+The bam file here is an pair-end non-strand specific example dataset from the RSeQC website.

 Run RSeQC commands: